60 Hilarious White Lies Everyone in a Relationship Tells

 Your toes might be practically blue, but you're not about to steal the covers from your perpetually cold spouse.

-"I would love to go to Ikea."
+"I would love to order some new furniture."

 "Of course I can put this together."